rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

       \href{https://digraph3.readthedocs.io/en/latest/index.html}{HTML Version}
       \vspace{5mm}

-   In this part of the **Digraph3** *documentation*, we provide an insight in computational enhancements one may get when working in a *bipolar-valued epistemic logic* framework, like - easily coping with *missing data* and uncertain criterion *significance weights*, - computing valued *ordinal correlations* between bipolar-valued outranking digraphs, - compting digraph kernels and solving bipolar-valued kernel equation systems and, - testing for stability and confidence of outranking statements when facing uncertain performance criteria significance weights or decision objectives' importance weights.
+   In this part of the **Digraph3** *documentation*, we provide an insight in computational enhancements one may get when working in a *bipolar-valued epistemic logic* framework, like - easily coping with *missing data* and uncertain criterion *significance weights*, - computing valued *ordinal correlations* between bipolar-valued outranking digraphs, - compting digraph *kernels* and solving bipolar-valued *kernel equation systems*, - testing for stability and confidence of outranking statements when facing uncertain performance criteria significance weights or decision objectives' importance weights and, - applying bipolar-valued *base 3 Bachet numbers* for ranking multicriteria incommensurable performance records.

    .. raw:: latex